-- Enterprise and security architecture: As a formal discipline within IT, architecture seeks to make sure that technology acquisition and use enables and reinforces an organization's ability to meet business goals, achieve performance and growth objectives, and remain competitive in its chosen marketplace(s).
-Enterprise architecture takes this view from the standpoint of the entire enterprise, whereas security architecture does it from a more narrow focus on the tools and technologies needed to deliver the kinds and levels of protection that risk assessments and compliance requirements dictate.
+- Enterprise and security architecture ‒ As a formal discipline within IT, architecture seeks to make sure that technology acquisition and use enables and reinforces an organization's ability to meet business goals, achieve performance and growth objectives, and remain competitive in its chosen marketplace(s).
+Enterprise architecture takes this view from the standpoint of the entire infrastructure, whereas security architecture does it from a more narrow focus on the tools and technologies needed to deliver the kinds and levels of protection that risk assessments and compliance requirements dictate.

-Anyone aiming at a C-level job must earn a bachelor's degree at a minimum, and is likely to earn one or more master's degrees as well.
+Anyone aiming at a C-level job must earn a bachelor's degree, at a minimum, and is likely to earn one or more master's degrees as well.
 Most C-level execs combine a deep understanding of general business principles and practices along with whatever area their specialties may reside.
-Thus, a CISO is quite likely to have earned an MBA (Master's of Business Administration), as well as a more specialized security-oriented master's degree in computer science or some related discipline.
+Thus, a CISO is quite likely to have earned an MBA (Master of Business Administration), as well as a more specialized security-oriented master's degree in computer science or some related discipline.

-The master's degrees included under the aegis of the National Centers of Academic Excellence, a collaboration between the Department of Homeland Security (DHS) and the National Security Agency (NSA) intended to foster development of qualified cybersecurity professionals, provide a good set of potential examples for such programs.
+The master's degrees included under the aegis of the National Centers of Academic Excellence, a collaboration between the Department of Homeland Security (DHS) and the National Security Agency (NSA) intended to foster the development of qualified cybersecurity professionals, provide a good set of potential examples for such programs.